 Purchased electricity and fuel consumption are the two sources of energy consumed in respect of Sunningdale Tech.
 The total energy consumption is expressed in Terajoule ("TJ").
-The total energy consumption in FY2020 was restated due to improvement in data compilation methodologies.

 Energy Intensity

 The metrics selected to calculate the respective energy intensity ratios are per total sales for Sunningdale Tech.
 Average energy intensity per total sales amount is calculated by the energy consumed, relative to the total amount of sales generated by Sunningdale Tech.